-- (1) The Bank may - - (a) co-operate with local or foreign authorities to ensure effective oversight and supervision of the national payment system and any component thereof. - (b) collaborate with foreign authorities to adopt measures to integrate the domestic national payment system with cross border payment systems in the promotion of regional and international integration of payment systems. - (c) co-operate with other relevant authorities, both local and foreign and as may be appropriate, in promoting the safety and efficiency of financial market infrastructures. - (2) The Bank may enter into a memorandum of understanding with the authorities specified in subsection (1). - 3.7 Amendment of section 3 of the Payment System Management Act, 2003 (Act No. 18 of 2003), as amended Payment System Management Body other interpretation challenges, and hence the amendment.
+- (1) The Bank may - - (a) co-operate with local or foreign authorities to ensure effective oversight and supervision of the national payment system and any component thereof. - (b) collaborate with foreign authorities to adopt measures to integrate the domestic national payment system with cross border payment systems in the promotion of regional and international integration of payment systems. - (c) co-operate with other relevant authorities, both local and foreign and as may be appropriate, in promoting the safety and efficiency of financial market infrastructures. - (2) The Bank may enter into a memorandum of understanding with the authorities specified in subsection (1). - 3.7 Amendment of section 3 of the Payment System Management Act, 2003 (Act No. 18 of 2003), as amended Payment System Management Body

+The existing section 3 had lumped every aspect of the Payment System Management Body (the Body) into a single section, which at times made it difficult to differentiate between the mandate and functions of the Body, amongst other interpretation challenges, and hence the amendment.
 Furthermore, the provision needed to be amended so as to insert relevant provisions into the Act relevant to the Body and its operations.
 Lastly, as stated above under section 3.5, the regulatory powers given to the Body to authorise and oversee service providers has been removed and given to the Bank to align to international best practice and guidance as received from the World Bank and reflected in recent payment laws.